 Any Apple II gameport device can show up as a Linux device using one of the following drivers.
+A joystick driver can be made to load automatically at boot time by inserting the driver into the '/etc/rc.local' file.
 These drivers can be loaded by hand, using the command: